 (1) In this section —

-“direction” means a direction given by a DGO under this Part other than section 39;
+direction means a direction given by a DGO under this Part other than section 39;

-“notice” means a remediation notice given under section 47.
+notice means a remediation notice given under section 47.

 (2) The Chief Officer on his or her own initiative may inquire into the circumstances relating to a direction or notice and review it, and after doing so, may amend, suspend, cancel or confirm it.